 Check out Rad Campaign’s comprehensive guide to Google Adwords for nonprofits for more useful tips.

-We know your organization can win at Giving Tuesday in 2019!
+We know your organization can win at Giving Tuesday!
 Start preparing early and make sure your online presence and tools are ready to give donors the best experience possible.
 Together, social media, your website, and your online giving form create a super-powered trifecta to help your nonprofit have its best Giving Tuesday yet.